Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Conclusion

-Cui~\etal\ constructed a complicated algebraic expression for a new Rijndael S-box (starting from its Lagrange polynomial expression with 255 coefficients) which necessarily leads to a great number of equations and independent monomials in the resulting MQ.
-On this basis they thought they have demonstrated a remarkable new S-box practically not possible to solve according to the here discussed and by us criticized as inappropriate RAA formulas.
+Cui~\etal\ constructed a complicated algebraic expression for a new Rijndael S-box S$_{\mathrm{AIA}}$ (starting from its Lagrange polynomial expression with 255 coefficients) which necessarily leads to a great number of equations and independent monomials in the resulting MQ.
+On this basis they thought they have demonstrated a remarkable new S-box practically not possible to solve according to the here discussed and by us dismissed RAA formulas.
 However there are gaps in their concept arising from inconsistency in their comparison principle as well as the lack of thoroughness in the investigation of the properties of the new algebraic expression which we showed can be equivalently written in a much simpler form leading to a polynomial system nearly as easy solved as that of the original Rijndael S-box.

-We also mapped the original Rijndael S-box with its 9 Lagrange coefficients on the AIA form of Cui~\etal\ which gave us as result the same \emph{huge} number of variables and multitude of polynomials which should be a prove that this way to create especially hard cryptographic S-boxes is not the right one.
+We also mapped the original Rijndael S-box with its 9 Lagrange coefficients on the AIA form of Cui~\etal\ which gave us as result the same \emph{huge} number of variables and multitude of polynomials which should manifest that this is no way to create especially hard cryptographic S-boxes.

-In this way we showed that the, by Cui~\etal\ so called, \emph{improved} AIA S-box is in fact at most marginally an improvement.
+We presented how to show with SageMath that the, by Cui~\etal\ so called, \emph{improved} S-box S$_{\mathrm{AIA}}$ is in fact not even marginally an improvement.

 \tablename~\ref{t:CompCrit} gives a survey